 Although these are the more mainstream cases, it would very much be in your best interest to find a regularly updated news medium/blog written by experts that analyze the legislation at the state level.
 Since new federal regulations dictating accessibility compliance as it relates to the web aren’t going to be coming anytime soon, the state level is where you should look for trends starting to form, legal precedent moving the space in certain directions, which types of accessibility issues seem to take harder hits than others, etc.

-Now this is a tricky one – the generally accepted reliability rating for most automated tools sits at around 30-40% accuracy.
-Automated tools like the ones listed below are great for catching some of the more big ticket items – skipped headings, missing form labels, missing alternative text on images, etc. – however be extremely weary of false positives while using these tools to audit your site.
-As an example, the tool could potentially tell you there is alternative text present for an image on a site, but will not be able to tell you the relevancy/accuracy of that alternative text – “toddler wearing red vest playing in the sandbox at a park” vs. “Alt2 href lang HTML” (Learn from Target’s mistakes).
+This is a tricky one – the generally accepted reliability rating for most automated tools sits at around 30-40% accuracy.
+Automated tools like those listed below are great for catching some of the more big-ticket items – skipped headings, missing form labels, missing alternative text on images, etc. However, be extremely wary of false positives while using these tools to audit your site.
+As an example, the tool could potentially tell you there is alternative text present for an image on a site but will not be able to tell you the relevancy/accuracy of that alternative text – “toddler wearing red vest playing in the sandbox at a park” vs. “Alt2 href lang HTML” (Learn from Target’s mistakes).

 AXE by Deque

-The case for AXE: The largest benefit you’ll get from AXE is the ability to view the various accessibility errors through your browsers native Inspector.
-This makes it extremely easy to use the built in “highlight error” feature where you can navigate through each error on the page, which is then highlighted on the page, and simultaneously in the code located conveniently in the inspector.
-Axe is an all-around stable and reliable tool to start standardizing some of your high level audit processes project-wide.
-Please do remember these tools can only check one page at a time, and the Pass/Fail/Warnings you’re seeing in the results panel are specific only to the page you ran the scan on.
+The case for AXE: The largest benefit you’ll get from AXE is the ability to view the various accessibility errors through your browser’s native Inspector.
+This makes it extremely easy to use the built-in “highlight error” feature to navigate each error on the page, which is then highlighted on the page and simultaneously in the code located conveniently in the inspector.
+Axe is an all-around stable and reliable tool to start standardizing some of your high-level audit processes project-wide.
+Please do remember these tools can only check one page at a time, and the Pass/Fail/Warnings you see in the results panel are specific only to the page you ran the scan on.

 Wave by WebAIM

-The case for WAVE: Wave is a bit more lightweight than AXE, portraying the results in a way that’s a bit easier to digest if you’re not as familiar with the Inspector feature in your browser (however this does come with a bit of sacrifice as far as detail on where specifically the issue is occurring on the page).
-In various tests, WAVE and AXE tend to get almost identical results when scanning a page, but some discrepancies might occur.
-One big plus about WAVE, is that it provides you with an extremely intuitive tool to check contrast ratios for various elements of the site.
-A bit of familiarity with your inspectors eye-dropper tool to pin-point specific colors on a page, makes WAVE an extremely powerful tool for analyzing a pages design compliance.
-Lastly – to echo the sentiment above from AXE – please do remember these tools can only check one page at a time, and the Pass/Fail/Warnings you’re seeing in the results panel are specific only to the page you ran the scan on.
+The case for WAVE: Wave is a bit more lightweight than AXE, portraying the results in a way that’s a bit easier to digest if you’re not as familiar with the Inspector feature in your browser (however, this does come with a bit of sacrifice as far as detail on where specifically the issue is occurring on the page).
+WAVE and AXE tend to get almost identical results in various tests when scanning a page, but some discrepancies might occur.
+One big plus about WAVE is that it provides you with an extremely intuitive tool to check contrast ratios for various elements of the site.
+A bit of familiarity with your inspectors’ eye-dropper tool to pinpoint specific colors on a page makes WAVE an extremely powerful tool for analyzing a page’s design compliance.
+Lastly – to echo the sentiment above from AXE – please do remember these tools can only check one page at a time, and the Pass/Fail/Warnings you see in the results panel are specific only to the page you ran the scan on.

 a) Is there a FOCUS state associated with each element while navigating?